 This course covers the same material as RLST 101 and is open only to first-year students, giving first-years the opportunity to experience the rigorous and intimate seminar setting as they work through the topics and themes of the Religious Studies department's introductory course.
 This counts toward the 100-level introduction to religious studies course requirement for the major.
 No prerequisite.
 Offered every two years.

-This course presents an introduction to the study of religion, using the lens of gender and sexuality as a category of analysis.
-Students will examine constructions of the body, sexuality/celibacy, control and agency of marginalized persons, issues of fertility and purity, and gender performativity.
-A variety of religious traditions will be explored as well as feminist and gender/sexuality theorists.
-Open only to first-year students, with the possibility of second-year students with permission of the instructor.
+This course presents an introduction to the study of religion similar to RLST 101 but uses the lens of gender and sexuality as a category of analysis.
+Students will examine constructions of the body, sexuality/celibacy, control and agency of marginalized persons, issues of fertility and purity and gender performativity.
+A variety of religious traditions will be explored as well as gender and religious studies theorists.
+Students will learn how to read theory and write a religious studies term paper.
 This counts toward the 100-level introduction to religious studies course requirement for the major.
 No prerequisite.
 Offered every two years.

 This course introduces the process by which Judaism became a religious tradition, particularly in the late ancient and medieval world.
 This period marked the rise of rabbis as an authoritative source of Jewish knowledge, tasked with updating biblical laws for their contemporary communities following the destruction of the Jerusalem Temple in 70 C.E..
 This course will explain how rabbis created the major features of present-day Judaism, such as holidays, kosher and Sabbath laws, gender roles, charity/tzedakah, liturgy, and Jewish identity, at the same time as creating their own power and authority.
 Attention will be paid to Jewish debates, Jewish-Christian discourses, Jews as post-colonial subjects within historically contextual empires, and the ways ordinary Jews navigated rabbinic and non-Jewish power.
 By the end of this course, students will have a sense of how "traditional Judaism" was created.
 No prior knowledge of Hebrew or Judaism is necessary.
 This is an introductory Judaism tradition course.
 No prerequisite.
 Offered every two years.